computer-lab/computerlab.io/source/_posts/computer-diary-ptsteadman.md

 8:30AM: Wake up feeling ...awake.
 It's a beautiful day.
 I take a shower and set up my new phone as a 2FA device so I can log into to some client services to check on things for a weekly meeting at noon.
-Talk with Rob about security stuff using keybase.
+Talk with Rob about security stuff using Keybase teams, which I've recently come to love.

 12:40PM: Finish meeting with client and head into the office.
 I feel good about how things are going with the client, we've finally selected a middleware vendor.

-1:30PM-2:30PM: Work with Rob to set up a Virtual Private Cloud (VPC) on AWS which will be used as the "live fire range" of the Computer Lab CTF.
-I learn a lot about networking in the process: I studied information science in college, so I only have a vague understanding of terms like NAT Gateway, subnet mask, CIRD block.
+1:30PM-2:30PM: Work with Rob to set up a Virtual Private Cloud (VPC) on AWS which will be used as the "live fire range" of the [Computer Lab CTF](https://github.com/computer-lab/ctf).
+I learn a lot about networking in the
+process: I studied information science in college, so I only have a vague understanding of terms like NAT Gateway, subnet mask, CIDR block.
 The familiar AWS interface helps make everything seem a lot less mysterious.
 We also set up an EC2 Container Service cluster.
 We plan to deploy CTF challenges and scoring servers to this cluster.
 Now that the cluster is up, we can get started.
 I look forward to making some great Dockerfiles.

 3:00PM-7:30PM: Zachary and Elias are also at lab.
 I work on client work, occassionally breaks to chat.
 It's Friday!
 Take a long break to feed pigeons.
 I